laurenchen0631/English-Learning/category/common_tranisition.md

 - **unless** 除非
 	- Unless you have a photographic memory, repetition is vital
 	- I won't apologize unless she apologizes first.
-+ in/by contrast (to/with) 與...成對比
-	- In contrast to the diligent bee, the butterfly seems to fly around without a clear purpose
-	- In contrast with most local programs, the federal government’s plan looks beyond just economic growth.
-	- Cats usually sleep in the day.
-Dogs, by contrast, never settle down.
-- on the other hand 另一方面
-	- My husband likes classical music – I, on the other hand, like all kinds.
-- at the opposite/other end of the spectrum 另一方面來說
-	- At the other end of the spectrum is the diamond, whose energy can be released only when it heated to its burning point, 650°C
-	- As astronomers explore the vast outer reaches of space, physicists are busy working at the opposite end of the spectrum, studying the microworld of particles that make up all things.
-+ conversely == oppositely == contrarily 反過來說
-	- The staff of any organisation are its best ambassadors or conversely may be its worst.
-	- Conversely, an organism with disadvantageous or harmful trait will, as a rule, have fewer or no offspring.
 + likewise == in the same way == similarly == also 同樣地
 	- I told him to watch me and do likewise
 	- To achieve this goal, you must have ambition; likewise you need to exert great efforts.